 Pulled pork is good refrigerated for 3-4 days, but two days is preferred since the texture suffers.

-Sealed airtight in the freezer, leftovers will freeze well for 4 months.
-Many will freeze the pork in reheatable sealed bags and then reheat those in boiling water.
+Leftovers can be sealed airtight in the freezer and frozen for 4 months.
+Many people freeze the pork in reheatable sealed bags and then reheat those in boiling water.

 You can then turn the oven down (keep it covered) or transfer it to a crock pot on low to keep warm.
 I know that is not very exact, but you get the idea.